Device Power Save Mechanism

-- The WFx is connected and the power management mode is different than WFM_PM_MODE_ACTIVE.
+- The WFx is connected as station and the power management mode is different than WFM_PM_MODE_ACTIVE.
 The power management mode can be changed once connected to an access point using the FMAC API sl_wfx_set_power_mode().

-In opposite, the WFx cannot go to sleep mode in the following cases:
+Conversely, the WFx can't go to sleep mode in the following cases:

 - The WFx is not initialized.

-- The WFx is connected and the power management mode is left to the default value (e.g. WFM_PM_MODE_ACTIVE).
+- The WFx is connected as a station and the power management mode is left to the default value (e.g., WFM_PM_MODE_ACTIVE).

 The FMAC driver exposes two APIs to handle the device power save mechanism of the WFx chip: